Imperialism: United Kingdom

 In the early 19th century, the Industrial Revolution began to transform Britain; by the time of the Great Exhibition in 1851 the country was described as the "workshop of the world".
 The British Empire expanded to include India, large parts of Africa and many other territories throughout the world.
 Alongside the formal control it exerted over its own colonies, British dominance of much of world trade meant that it effectively controlled the economies of many regions, such as Asia and Latin America.
 Domestically, political attitudes favoured free trade and laissez-faire policies and a gradual widening of the voting franchise.
 During this century, the population increased at a dramatic rate, accompanied by rapid urbanisation, causing significant social and economic stresses.
 To seek new markets and sources of raw materials, the Conservative Party under Disraeli launched a period of imperialist expansion in Egypt, South Africa, and elsewhere.
 Canada, Australia, and New Zealand became self-governing dominions.

 A resurgence came in the late 19th century with the Scramble for Africa and major additions in Asia and the Middle East.
 The British spirit of imperialism was expressed by Joseph Chamberlain and Lord Rosebury, and implemented in Africa by Cecil Rhodes.
 The pseudo-sciences of Social Darwinism and theories of race formed an ideological underpinning and legitimation during this time.
 Other influential spokesmen included Lord Cromer, Lord Curzon, General Kitchener, Lord Milner, and the writer Rudyard Kipling.
-After the First Boer War, the South African Republic and Orange Free State were recognised by Britain but eventually re-annexed after the Second Boer War.
+After the First Boer War, the South African Republic and Orange Free State were recognised by the United Kingdom but eventually re-annexed after the Second Boer War.
 But British power was fading, as the reunited German state founded by the Kingdom of Prussia posed a growing threat to Britain's dominance.
-As of 1913, Britain was the world's fourth economy, behind the U.S, Russia and Germany.
+As of 1913, the United Kingdom was the world's fourth economy, behind the U.S., Russia and Germany.

-Irish War of Independence in 1919-1921 led to the сreation of the Irish Free State.
-But Britain gained control of former German and Ottoman colonies with the League of Nations mandate.
-Britain now had a practically continuous line of controlled territories from Egypt to Burma and another one from Cairo to Cape Town.
-However, this period was also the one of the emergence of independence movements based on nationalism and new experiences the colonists had gained in the war.
+Irish War of Independence in 1919–1921 led to the сreation of the Irish Free State.
+But the United Kingdom gained control of former German and Ottoman colonies with the League of Nations mandate.
+The United Kingdom now had a practically continuous line of controlled territories from Egypt to Burma and another one from Cairo to Cape Town.
+However, this period was also one of emergence of independence movements based on nationalism and new experiences the colonists had gained in the war.

 World War II decisively weakened Britain's position in the world, especially financially.
 Decolonization movements arose nearly everywhere in the Empire, resulting in Indian independence and partition in 1947, the self-governing dominions break away from the empire in 1949, and the establishment of independent states in the 1950s.
 British imperialism showed its frailty in Egypt during the Suez Crisis in 1956.
 However, with the United States and Soviet Union emerging from World War II as the sole superpowers, Britain's role as a worldwide power declined significantly and rapidly.

+Caliphate

+The Early Muslim conquests and the pan-islamic Caliphate have been described as religious imperialism motivated by Islamic supremacism.